 Subject to the "Passive Foreign Investment Company Status" discussion below, gain or loss realized by a U.S. Holder on the sale or other disposition of Class E shares generally will be subject to U.S. federal income tax as capital gain or loss in an amount equal to the difference between the U.S. Holder's tax basis in the Class E shares and the amount realized on the disposition.
-Such gain will be treated as long-term capital gain if the Class E shares are held by the U.S. Holder for more than one year at the time of the sale or other disposition.
-Otherwise, the gain will be treated as a short-term capital gain.
-Gain realized by a U.S. Holder on the sale or other disposition of Class E shares generally will be treated as U.S. source income for U.S. foreign tax credit purposes, unless the gain is attributable to an office or fixed place of business maintained by the U.S. Holder outside the United States or is recognized by an individual whose tax home is outside the United States, and certain other conditions are met.
+Such gain will be treated as long-term capital gain if the Class E shares are held by the U.S. Holder for more than one year at the time of the sale or other disposition of Class E shares generally will be treated as U.S. Holder on the sale or other disposition of Class E shares generally will be treated as U.S. Holder on the sale or other disposition of Class E shares generally will be treated as U.S. Holder on the sale or other disposition of Class E shares generally will be treated as U.S. Holder on the sale or other disposition of Class E shares generally will be treated as U.S. Holder on the sale or other disposition of Class E shares generally will be treated as U.S. Holder outside the United States, and certain other conditions are met.
 For U.S. federal income tax purposes, capital losses are subject to limitations on deductibility.
 As a general rule, U.S. Holders that are corporations can use capital losses for a taxable year only to offset capital gains in that year.
 A corporation may be entitled to carry back unused capital losses to the three preceding tax years and to carry over losses to the five following tax years.
-In the case of non-corporate U.S. Holders, capital losses in a taxable year are deductible to the extent of any capital gains plus ordinary income of up to \$3,000.
-Unused capital losses of non-corporate U.S. Holders may be carried over indefinitely.
+In the case of non-corporate U.S. Holders, capital losses of non-corporate U.S. Holders may be carried over indefinitely.

 A non-U.S. Holder of Class E shares will generally not be subject to U.S. federal income tax or withholding tax on gain realized on the sale or other disposition of Class E shares.
-However, special rules may apply in the case of non-U.S. Holders (1) that are engaged in a U.S. trade or business, (2) that are former citizens or long-term residents of the United States, "controlled foreign corporations," corporations which accumulate earnings to avoid U.S. federal income tax, and certain foreign charitable organizations, each within the meaning of the Code, or (3) certain non-resident alien individuals who are present in the United States for 183 days or more during a taxable year.
+However, special rules may apply in the case of non-U.S. Holders (1) that are engaged in a U.S. trade or business, (2) that are former citizens or long-term residents of the United States, "controlled foreign corporations," corporations which accumulate earnings to avoid U.S. federal income tax, and certain foreign charitable organizations, each within the meaning of the Code, or (3) certain non-resident alien individuals who are present in the United States or nore during a taxable year.
 Such persons should consult their own tax advisors as to the United States or other tax consequences of the purchase, ownership and disposition of the Class E shares.